Swiss Army Knife

 With Wayne from a family of Irish immigrants and Diana being a first generation Canadian from Holland, homesteading in foreign lands runs in their blood.
 Through a balance of science, philanthropy, and a lifetime of experiences the two have created a community-based environment, that takes you back to the time when playing outside from sunrise to sunset was encouraged and you could always count on your neighbor for support.
 Wayne first came to the area in 1988, when during the height of terrorism, he worked with a Canadian funded aid program which helped reintegrate the indigenous communities in the newly formed Huascaran National Park plan, Peru’s first national park.
 After completing his work in the Huaraz area, Wayne returned to Calgary, Canada, where he met Diana, a kindred adventurer, and fell in love.
 A few years later they started out on a 2-year plan to work and explore around Colombia and Ecuador, which turned into over two decades and landed them back in the Huaraz area.
 In 2003, while living in Ecuador, they returned to Peru to visit longtime friends in Huaraz, and heard about a piece of land near the border of Huascaran National Park.
 Upon sight of the property, Wayne’s love for the area was rekindled and for Diana (a long-distance runner) this place was a paradise of endless road, trails, and mountains to explore.
 A few years later The Lazy Dog Inn was open and their family-based, grassroots, NGO, Andean Alliance was started.
 The Andean Alliance helps promote micro businesses, health and education initiatives and continues to be the largest employer in the area.
 When Wayne and Diana aren’t greeting guests, you will find them running through the mountains, walking one of the on-site “lazy dogs”, riding horses, or working on a community initiative.

-From a young age Donato always had a deep connection with large animals that grew while pasturing his family’s animals and with impromptu, bareback, donkey races with his peers.
+From a young age Donato always had a deep connection with large animals.
+This connection grew while pasturing his family’s animals and with impromptu, bareback, donkey races with his peers.
 With warm eyes and a constant smile, it’s easy to see how he forages his trust with large animals.
-This bond serendipitously led Donato to become a certified Arierro (donkey handler) and cook for trekking expeditions.
+This bond led Donato to become a certified Arierro (donkey handler) and cook for trekking expeditions.
 For the past decade we have been fortunate to benefit from his expertise derived from this connection with animals as our main “Caballero” or “Cowboy.
 An accomplished carpenter and welder, he defines the term “Jack-of-All-Trades”.
-Donato’s two youngest children attend the Early Education program at the Yurac Yacu Early Education Center, an education initiative fueled by The Lazy Dog Inn’s affiliated NGO, Andean Alliance.
+Donato’s two youngest children attended the Early Education program at the Yurac Yacu Early Education Center, an education initiative fueled by The Lazy Dog Inn’s affiliated NGO, Andean Alliance.
 When Donato isn’t working at the Inn you will find him tending his own animals, caring for his fields where” he grows: potatoes, quinoa, wheat, caring for his own on-site greenhouse, and spending time with his wife, five children and grandchild.

 Born in the nearby town of Rivas, his quick, dry-wit, is reminiscent of a British gentleman.
 Hermogenes is our “go-to man” for anything to do with the gardens, greenhouses, or in-house compost systems.
 Our “connoisseur de caca” he is one of the leading engineers of the compost systems, keeping this very important cog of our machine running.
 Raising a modern family, both of his two children are attending post-secondary educations one in the local university, and the other with a local trade-school.
 When not working you will find him tending his animals, working in his fields, and spending time with his family.